-Glenis Willmott MEP, Labour MEP for the East Midlands and Labour’s European spokesperson on health and food, said:
+Glenis Willmott MEP, Labour MEP for the East Midlands and Labour’s European spokesperson on health, said:

 Glenis Willmott MEP added: